andreasabel/inCode/entry/enhancing-functor-structures-step-by-step-2.md

 `r`s covariantly.
 You can think of the `Post r` as adding an "tunnel" allowing the output of each `Choice` to exit out of the `Dec`.

-This means we can now use normal Decide contravariant typeclass-based combinators to combine our fake invariant type:
+This means we can now use normal `Conclude` contravariant typeclass-based combinators to combine our fake invariant type:

 ``` {.haskell}